Q&A for Retailers with Rise’s Social Experts

-We compiled a few of the most common questions we receive from retailers and got Todd Meadow, Director of Social & Media Operations, to weigh in.
+We compiled a few of the most common questions we receive from retailers and got Megan McConkey, Director of Social Media, to weigh in.

 It doesn’t look like we can take our Social campaigns any further; our results aren’t growing with our budget.
 How can we scale?